amperity/amperity-docs/amperity_reference/source/usage.rst

 .. usage-activations-start

-The **Activations** section in the **Usage** dashboard contains the following metrics and graphs:
+The **Activations** section in the **Usage** dashboard contains the following :ref:`time period-based <usage-time-period>` metrics:

 **Queries executed**
    Shows the number of queries in the **Queries** tab have been run during the selected time period.
-This number is compared to the number of queries that were run in the previous time period.
+This number is compared to the number of queries that were run during the previous time period.

 **Segments available**
-   Shows the total number of segments that are available.
+   Shows the total number of segments that are available during the selected time period.
+This number is compared to the number of segments that were available during the previous time period.

 **Segments used**
    Shows the total number of segments that have been used in a campaign---including delivered and scheduled campaigns---as of the last date in the selected time period.
+This number is compared to the number of segments that were used in campaigns during the previous time period.

 along with the following graphs: